Taking a Closer Look at Each Option…

 See our in-depth descriptions of Nevada’s business advantages.

 What’s My Best Choice: Nevada LLC or elaware LLC?

-The main rights in Delaware corporate law benefit shareholders of public corporations.
+The primary rights in Delaware corporate law benefit shareholders of public corporations.
 This attracts large public companies that trade on various exchanges across the country to provide the best protection to their shareholders.
-Delaware’s corporate law, with regard to corporate takeovers, is the strongest in the U.S. However, for everyone else, the following chart illustrates several benefits of Nevada over Delaware:
+Delaware’s corporate law, about corporate takeovers, is the strongest in the U.S. However, for everyone else, the following chart illustrates several benefits of Nevada over Delaware: